Geography of Australian rules football

+Australian rules football spread throughout the world by the 1910s, however in the first major study of the early international growth of the code de Moore (2021) cites a "lack of systematic support from its heartland" and the then VFL (now AFL)'s disregard for representative football, amateurism and the global growth in popularity of other football codes (particularly rugby) as the key reasons for the code's rapid early 20th century decline in places like South Africa, New Zealand and the United States.
+Similar reasons caused the code to disappear in Queensland and much of New South Wales at the end of the 19th century.

 The first tournament to feature a national side (New Zealand) was the 1908 Jubilee Australasian Football Carnival.
-The first recognised contest between two open level national sides was between Papua New Guinea and Nauru in front of a crowd of over 10,000 at Sir Hubert Murray Stadium in Port Moresby which was won by PNG by 129 points.
-There are now several large 18 or 16 a side international tournaments, the biggest worldwide being: the Australian Football International Cup (2002-), AFL Europe Championship (2010-), Asian Australian Football Championships (1999-) and 49th Parallel Cup (1999-).
+The first recognised contest between two open level national sides was in 1976 between Papua New Guinea and Nauru in front of a crowd of over 10,000 at Sir Hubert Murray Stadium in Port Moresby which was won by PNG by 129 points.
+There are now several large 18 or 16 a side international tournaments, the biggest worldwide being: the Australian Football International Cup (2002-), AFL Europe Championship (2010-), Asian Australian Football Championships (1999-), 49th Parallel Cup (1999-), AFL Pacific Cup (2024-), AFL Transatlantic Cup (2024-) and AFL Asia Cup (2024-) which also feature underage divisions.
+There are also dedicated junior international competitions, the biggest being the Oceania Cup (2009-) in which eight pacific nations have competed, and the Pacific Cup.

 The first ever full international match involving Australia was played in 1977 at under 17 level against Papua New Guinea in Adelaide, with Australia taking the honours.
-Australia has, however, never competed at open international level, though since the 2000s it began to participate in matches against the senior teams of South Africa (2007-2010) and New Zealand (2012-2019) as the development AFL Academy side and state amateur teams have also contested these and other countries and composite World XVIII teams.
+Australia has, however, never competed at open international level.
+Since the 2000s it began to participate in matches against the senior teams of South Africa (2007–2010) and New Zealand (2012–2019) as the development AFL Academy side and state amateur teams have also contested these and other countries and composite World XVIII teams.
 In addition, indigenous and multicultural teams from Australia have competed internationally including the Flying Boomerangs in the Pacific region and a Indigenous & Multicultural (OzIM) composite amateurs team into the 2011 Australian Football International Cup.

-Australian rules football is played professionally by men and women in Australia.
-It is a major spectator sport in a handful of countries, including but not limited to: Australia and Nauru.